Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

-The behavior of Gibbs free energy as a function of NC Hawking temperature $\hat{T}_H$, for constant pressure $\hat{P}$ and different values of $\Theta$, is shown in Fig. \ref{fig14}.
-As we see, the swallowtail structure appears for small values of $\Theta$ with smoother curves, and this structure becomes smaller when $\Theta$ increases.
-At a critical point, $\Theta_c=0.31$ the swallowtail structure disappears and an inflection point occurs.
+The behavior of Gibbs free energy as a function of NC Hawking temperature $\hat{T}$, for constant pressure $\hat{P}$ and different values of $\Theta$, is shown in Fig. \ref{fig14}.
+The quasi-swallowtail structure appears with smoother curves for small values of $\Theta$.
+At a critical point, $\Theta_c=0.30$ the above behavior disappears and an inflection point occurs, a behavior similar to the Hawking-Page phase transition appears, which indicates a phase transition of larger black hole to a smaller one.
 When $\Theta>\Theta_c$ this inflection point disappears.
-As we see, this behavior is similar to the one obtained in Fig. \ref{fig13} (right panel), but with a difference in the order of the curves.
-We can see that the NC parameter $\Theta$ plays a similar role as a thermodynamical variable of a black hole.
+This behavior is similar to that one obtained in Fig. \ref{fig13} (right panel), but with a difference in the order of the curves.
+We observe that the NC parameter $\Theta$ plays a role similar to a thermodynamic variable of a black hole.